-Engines designed with an heat exchanger are not suitable for a Keel Cooling system.
+Engines designed with an heat exchanger are not suitable for a Keel Cooling System (case of T8V Nanni engines series).

 Operating the engine without coolant or raw water supply, even for few seconds, will lead to a complete engine breakdown.